 Welcome to NPI’s Advocacy page.
-Here, you can find our positions on pending ballot measures, our current legislative priorities, and our Statehouse Bill Tracker, a tool for keeping tabs on what is happening under the dome in the Washington State Capitol.
+Here, you can find our advocacy campaigns, legislative priorities, and Statehouse Bill Tracker, a tool for keeping tabs on what is happening under the dome in the Washington State Capitol.
 Not familiar with our work?
 Learn more about NPI and what we do.

 A tool for monitoring the Washington State Legislature